ARTICLE

 II.
 Dynamics in the plays

 If one piece sweeps another, it assumes the latter's values, along with all the correspondences eventually assigned to it (numerical, musical, linguistic, astrological, pictorial).
-Considering this, and during the game, diverse dialogues are established with the other player, not only linguistic but also musical counterpoints, pictorial, or astrological, since the moves could also reflect each participant's natal chart.
+Considering this, and during the game, diverse dialogues are established with the other player, not only linguistic but also musical, pictorial, or astrological counterpoints, since the moves could also display each participant's birth chart.

-The choices each player makes involve multiple references: the participant might have in mind the representation of an astrological position, but that same representation could vary to a musical sound, a pictorial combination of colors, words, or numbers...
-To do this, simply turn the cubic pieces on their sides, or flip them over if they only have two sides.
-Aries in Panchess game by Xul SolarFor example, one of the zodiacal pieces is red and represents the A letter character, number 12, Aries, and C-sharp.
-With all these correspondences at hand, players not only deploy a creation according to the meaning they have in mind but also simultaneously discover different dimensions to which each layout could refer.
+The players' choices involve multiple references: the participant might have in mind the representation of an astrological position, but that same representation could turn into a musical sound, a pictorial combination of colors, words, or numbers...
+To do it, simply turn the cubic pieces on their sides, or flip them over if they only have two sides.
+Aries in Panchess game by Xul SolarFor example, one of the zodiacal pieces is red and represents the A letter, number 12, Aries, and C-sharp.
+With all these correspondences at hand, the players not only deploy a creation according to the meaning they have in mind but also simultaneously discover different dimensions to which the distribution of pieces could refer.
 As the game progresses, then melodies, paintings, poems, and equations appear, depending on the multiple associations and the skill to considering them in unison.

 The pieces can also be superimposed once placed on the board squares and, with or without superimposition, the set of syllables thus gathered (vowels and consonants) progressively expresses the artist's own language, the panlengua.